mchen237/IS477-Course-Project/README.md

    Install all required libraries listed in requirements.txt by running:

    pip install -r requirements.txt

+   (a full environment replication will be included in the box files at requirements_full.txt)

-3. Folder Setup and Data Acquiring
+4. Folder Setup and Data Acquiring

 Due to licensing restrictions on the raw datasets, they cannot be redistributed in this repository.
 You must download them individually and locally through links provided.